 - You can use rose hip powder (which you can buy online or at health food stores) as detailed on Our Life in Meals.

-- You can use whole, dried rose hips (which you can buy online and maybe at health food stores) as detailed on Sweden.se.
+- You can use whole, dried rose hips (which you can buy online and maybe at health food stores).

 - You can use the method I detail below which uses rose hip tea that’s cheap and available at Whole Foods.
-This is a recipe I created by adapting the one from Our Life in Meals.
+I created this recipe by adapting the one from Our Life in Meals.

 - 9 rose hip tea bags or three tablespoons of loose rose hip tea